RenderToolbox/mMitsuba/README.md

 ### Nesting Elements
 By itself, the sphere shape above would not be very useful.
 But Elements can be nested to make them more interesting.

-Here is an example of nesting a reflectance function within a shape.
-This would give the shape an interesting surface reflectance and appearance:
+Here is an example of nesting a reflectance model within a shape.
+This would give the shape an interesting surface appearance:
 ```
 shape = MMitsubaElement('my-shape', 'shape', 'sphere');
 bsdf = MMitsubaElement('my-material', 'bsdf', 'roughdielectric');